Title drop: In other media

 In the book A Brave New World, at one point the narrator speaks, “‘O brave new world,’ he began, then suddenly interrupted himself; the blood had left his cheeks; he was pale as paper”.

 Fahrenheit 451 contains a partial title drop in the line, “They pumped the cold fluid from the numeraled 451 tanks strapped to their shoulders”.

 Title drops in music are extremely common, considering many songs are simply named after a lyric they contain.
 The song “Pray” by MC Hammer holds the world record for the most title drops in a US top 40 hit.

-In the TV show, Better Call Saul, the title is dropped in an impactful moment in the final episode of the show.
+In the TV show Better Call Saul, the title is dropped in an impactful moment in the final episode of the show.

+In the TV show Invincible, the title is dropped at the beginning of its episodes, however, before the word is spoken it is replaced by the show's title card.

+Similarly to Invincible, in the TV show Among Us, in the first episode, a character speaks "We're so happy to have you amongst us!
+Or is it among us?
+I always forget which one is grammatically-" before being cut off by the show's title card.